ricacostt/100-days-of-code/log.md

 good Sunday folks

-Today I decided to spend an hour reviewing functions and loops in JS and did 43/116 topics from the FreeCodeCamp 'Basic Javascript' course.
+Today I decided to spend an hour reviewing functions and loops in JS and cover some new topics from the FreeCodeCamp 'Basic Javascript' course.

+But I also went for a bike ride and lazed in the park.